tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 You can download and install the binary under `/usr/local/bin` like this:

 @Code(file: unidoc-install.sh, title: unidoc-install.sh)

->   Important:
->   On Linux, the prebuilt binaries use [jemalloc](https://jemalloc.net/) instead of the default
->   system allocator.
-You can install it on Ubuntu with `sudo apt install libjemalloc2`.

 ### Building Unidoc from source